KRiMSONi/CS4371-JailbreakBench/Project Code/README.md

     on how many of a type of prompt are in the larger data set.
 It would be more flexible/usable long term if the truncated data set size was based on the number of available prompts rather than a static number.
 (As of 29 Nov 2025)

-  ○ Benign prompts and malicious promts are loaded by two different functions (load_benign_behaviors and load_behaviors) in data.py.
+  ○ Benign prompts and malicious prompts are loaded by two different functions (load_benign_behaviors and load_behaviors) in data.py.
 Being able to do both with only
     load_behaviors would be a more efficient use of code, and be less confusing.
 The easiest way to do this would be add a string parameter to load_behaviors that was examined for either 'benign' or 'malicious' as listed in the JBB-Behviors (hugging face) data set.